ynizon/lemming/README.md

 php artisan cache:clear
 ````
 ## TODO
-- Update shuffle start case (fixed in map at the beginning)
 - Add Websocket / Chat

 ## License
 This application use the [MIT] licence.

 ## Thanks